Eldrish-Ramos/prework-card-quiz/README.md

-# prework-card-quiz
-UofM Full Stack Bootcamp
-Project1: Prework-Card-Quiz
-Group project 1 with Sophia Schooler, Eldrish Ramos, and Dan Marlow
-title:
-PreWork Card Quiz
+# Prework Card Quiz

-description:
+## Description:
-A quiz game with multiple cards, and question on the front and when you click it reveals the answer user story: as a coding student
+A quiz game with multiple cards, and question on the front and when you click it reveals the answer

+## Features:
+- Interactive flashcard interface
+- Questions covering Git, HTML, and CSS fundamentals
+- Clean and intuitive user interface
+- Left-side navigation bar
+- Card flip animation for question/answer reveal

+## Technologies Used:
+- HTML5
+- CSS3
+- Beer CSS
+- Javascript (ES6+)

+## User story:
+AS a coding student
-I want to learn in a fun way by using a flash cards so that I can memorize some coding basics about git, html, and css given a flashcard game
+I want to learn in a fun way by using a flash cards
+SO THAT I can memorize some coding basics about git, html, and css GIVEN a flashcard game
-WHEN i load the app
+WHEN I load the app
-THEN I am presented with a landing page that has a stack of cards in the middle and a nav bar on the left side WHEN i interact with a card
+THEN I am presented with a landing page that has a stack of cards in the middle and a nav bar on the left side WHEN I interact with a card
 THEN it presents a question about coding
-WHEN i interact with the card again it flips to the answer THEN i can click again to bring up another question WHEN I click the light mode/dark mode toggle
-THEN the page content's styles update to reflect the selection
+WHEN I interact with the card again it flips to encourage the user to take the quiz THEN I can click again to bring up another question THEN the page content's styles update to reflect the selection

+## Future Enhancements:

+## License: